DennisDyallo/dennisdyallo.github.io/_posts/2025-04-10-Whats-new-in-the-April-release.md

 ## Migration Guide

 The old PIV key types will still function, but are deprecated.
 The new classes are designed to be more usable and they support the new key types.
-Most users will find the new keys The old classes will be removed in a future version of the SDK.
+Most users will find the new key types and their factory methods easy to use.
+The old classes will be removed in a future version of the SDK.
 When updating your code from the old API to the new one:

 1. Replace `PivAlgorithm` values with the corresponding `KeyType`: